 Dates & tickets

 I don’t have dates, yet, for any new festival.
-Soon as I get the details, I’ll post them here.
+Soon as I get the details, I’ll post them here (assuming it repeats again – the last festival took place in 2019).

-At the last (2019) event, tickets were €8 if bought in advance through the website (see below), otherwise €10 on the door, with concessions available.
+At that last event, tickets were €8 if bought in advance through the website (see below), otherwise €10 on the door, with concessions available.
 Kids (under 12s) went free.

 How to get to the bread festival